i18next/next-i18next/README.md

 ## Notes

+### Docker

 For Docker deployment, note that if you use the `Dockerfile` from [Next.js docs](https://nextjs.org/docs/deployment#docker-image) do not forget to copy `next.config.js` and `next-i18next.config.js` into the Docker image.

 ```
 COPY --from=builder /app/next.config.js ./next.config.js
 COPY --from=builder /app/next-i18next.config.js ./next-i18next.config.js
 ```

+### Asynchronous i18next backends

+If you choose to use an i18next backend different to the in-built [i18next-fs-backend](https://github.com/i18next/i18next-fs-backend), you need to make sure the translation resources are loaded before you call the `t` function.
+Since [Suspense is not yet supported on server side](https://github.com/isaachinman/next-i18next/issues/1255), this can be solved in 2 different ways:

+**1) preload the namespaces:**

+Set the `ns` option, like in [this example](https://github.com/locize/next-i18next-locize/blob/main/next-i18next.config.js#L17).
+This way the translation resources will all be loaded on initialization.

+**2) check the ready flag:**

+You need to handle the not ready state by eg. render a loading component as long `ready === false` or `props.tReady === false`.
+Not doing so will result in rendering your translations before they loaded, which will cause save missing be called although translations exists (just yet not loaded).
+This can be done with the [useTranslation hook](https://react.i18next.com/latest/usetranslation-hook#not-using-suspense) or the [withTranslation HOC](https://react.i18next.com/latest/withtranslation-hoc#not-using-suspense).

 ## Contributors